 Send the necessary documents to support your RNIP Application:

 - Documents from past jobs in the community.
 This can be pay stubs, professional references, business address and contact.

 - If you are now in Canada, please list the immediate family members you wish to add to your Permanent Resident application.

 - Documents showing that you have lived in the community: rental agreement, bill payments, address.

-- If you have family in the community, please give their name and address, how long they have lived here, and their relationship to you.
+- If you have family in the Community, provide their name and address, how long they have lived here, and their relationship to you.

-- If you have family coming with you to Canada, please give their names, ages and relation to you.
+- If you have family coming with you to Canada, provide their names, ages and relation to you.